-- (3) Allow temporary housing of one swarm of honey bees for no more than 3 months from the date acquired, subject to notifying the Zoning Administrator. - E. Add a minimum required separation between any beehive and/or nucleus colony and a lot line of 10 feet and 30 feet to any street right of way, improved alley, or access easement, and 30 feet to any structure on any adjacent lot. - F. Add requirements for management practices as follows: - (1) Add a requirement that any beehive and/or nucleus colony on any lot with 40,000 square feet or less lot area to be enclosed by a four-feet high fence or wall with a self-latching gate. - (2) Add a requirement for a minimum six-feet high flyway barrier for any beehive and/ or nucleus colony located less than 16 feet from a lot line and require the flyway barrier to extend a minimum of 10 feet on each side of the beehive and/ or nucleus colony. - (3) Add a requirement for a minimum of two sources of water to be continuously available in the apiary when honey bees are active outside a beehive.
-Each required water source shall be no further from a beehive or nucleus colony than one-half the distance to any other possible water source on any adjacent lot and shall allow honey bee access to water by landing on a hard surface. - G. Add a requirement that any BEEKEEPING that exceeds any of the standards in paragraphs 7.8 D. through F. may be authorized by SPECIAL USE Permit. - 5.
-Amend Section 9.3.1 G.6. by adding a \$33 Change of Use Permit Application Fee to establish beekeeping in the R-1, R-2, and R-3 Districts.
+- 4. The requirements of Section 7.1.1J. notwithstanding, empty BEEHIVES may remain outdoors so long as upright and maintained. - B. All beekeeping shall be in compliance with the State of Illinois Bees and Apiaries Act and all beehives and/ or nucleus colony shall be registered with the Illinois Department of Agriculture - C. Beekeeping shall be in compliance with the Champaign County Nuisance Ordinance. - D. Add a limit on the number of beehives that may be kept on a lot based on the area of the lot as follows: - (1) On a lot with no more than 10,000 square feet of area there shall be no more than four beehives and for each additional 2,500 square feet of lot area there may be one additional beehive; and - (2) One nucleus colony shall be allowed for each authorized beehive; and - (3) Each NUCLEUS COLONY shall be moved, disposed of, or combined with an authorized COLONY within 45 days after the date it is acquired except that any NUCLEUS COLONY may be kept between August 15 and April 15 to mitigate winter bee losses. - (4) Allow temporary housing of one swarm of honey bees for no more than 3 months from the date acquired, subject to notifying the Zoning Administrator. - E. Add a minimum required separation between any beehive and/or nucleus colony and a lot line of 5 feet and no more than 25 feet to any street right of way, improved alley, or access easement, and 10 feet to any structure on any adjacent lot. - F. Add requirements for management practices as follows: - (1) Add a requirement that any beehive and/or nucleus colony on any lot with 40,000 square feet or less lot area in an apiary with more than two beehives to be enclosed by a three-feet high fence or wall. - (2) Add a requirement for a minimum six-feet high flyway barrier for any beehive and/ or nucleus colony located less than 25 feet from a lot line and require the flyway barrier to extend a two feet past either side if the barrier is located in front of the bee opening, and if not located in front of the opening to the beehive, eight feet on either side of the beehive and/ or nucleus colony.

+- (3) Add a requirement for a minimum of two sources of water to be continuously available in the apiary when honey bees are active outside a beehive if an apiary has more than two beehives, and one water source if two or fewer beehives.
+Each required water source shall be no further from a beehive or nucleus colony than one-half the distance to any other possible water source on any adjacent lot and shall allow honey bee access to water by landing on a hard surface. - G. Add a requirement that any BEEKEEPING that exceeds any of the standards in paragraphs 7.8 D. through F. may be authorized by SPECIAL USE Permit.